-Clean Fuel Fraction = Total Number of Retail Clean Fuel Retail Outlets Number of Non-Clean Fuel Outlets Owned by All Affected Owner/Lessors
+Clean Fuel Fraction = Total Number of Retail Clean Fuel Retail Outlets Number of Non-Clean Fuel Outlets Owned by All Affected Owner/Lessors sum of the number of retail gasoline outlets owned or leased by all of the affected owners and lessors estimated by the executive officer based on the reports submitted pursuant to section 2312 and other reasonably available relevant information.

-Where: Total Additional Number of Retail Clean Fuel Outlets is the total number of additional retail clean fuel outlets required for the year for the particular clean fuel in accordance with section 2304(b).
+Total Additional Number of Retail Clean Fuel Outlets is the total number of additional retail clean fuel outlets required for the year for the particular clean fuel in accordance with section2304(b).